xiaonia/kotlin-web-site/pages/docs/reference/properties.md

 ### Backing Fields

-Fields cannot be declared directly in Kotlin classes.
+<span style="color:red;">Fields cannot be declared directly in Kotlin classes.
 However, when a property needs a backing field, Kotlin provides it automatically.
-This backing field can be referenced in the accessors using the `field` identifier:
+This backing field can be referenced in the accessors using the `field` identifier:</span>

 <div class="sample" markdown="1" theme="idea" data-highlight-only auto-indent="false">